 - Speak slowly and clearly.

-- Allow your loved ones time to respond, and repeat yourself as necessary.
+- Allow your loved one time to respond and repeat yourself as necessary.
 It may take a while for them to process the information you’ve provided and then formulate a response.

 - Keep instructions and responses simple and concise.
 Avoid long explanations and complicated responses.

 - Keep body language and facial expressions relaxed and friendly.
 As loved ones lose their ability to understand words, they will begin to watch your facial expressions and body language in order to understand.